 When all elements are mapped into stories, you can use another sizing method to determine how much work will be required to complete those stories.
 That method is called Planning Poker.
 Click here to learn how planning poker can help you meet your development goals.

-In short, story mapping helps us bring participants together in planning, and connect the dots to create an amazing end product.
+In short, creating a story map helps us bring participants together in planning.
+It also helps connect the dots to create an amazing end product.
 The software will end up having a backbone – and the colorful map shows it.

 Let us know your thoughts!
 If you have a story to share about techniques that work for you, please share it in the comments below.